Essential Otley Run Infocopy-link-to-section

 Skyrack Leeds Otley Run

 At this point the Otley run tends to slow down a bit.
-The pub is a little smaller and the queues tend to back up.
+The place is huge with lots of space and screens to watch live sport, yet the queues can back up here as we’re starting to peak at the half-way point of the run.

 More Info on The Skyrack